custom-components/places/README.md

 _Component to integrate with OpenStreetMap Reverse Geocode and create a sensor with numerous address and place attributes from a device_tracker, person, or sensor_

+# Home Assistant versions starting with v2024.7.2 will prevent places versions earlier than v2.7.1 from working.
+Be sure to upgrade.

 ## Installation
 ### HACS *(recommended)*
 1. Ensure that [HACS](https://hacs.xyz/) is installed